Transcranial Magnetic Stimulation (TMS)

 TMS therapy is FDA-approved for treatment-resistant depression.

-Patients with PTSD, OCD, or those wishing to enhance brain function or to help them quit smoking have also successfully used transcranial magnetic stimulation.
-However, insurance may not cover these reasons for the therapy.
+Patients with PTSD or those wishing to quit smoking or enhance overall brain function have also successfully used TMS.
+However, insurance may not cover these reasons.
+At this time, DWA is not able to offer TMS therapy for these reasons.

 TMS is highly effective.
 The vast majority – more than 70% – of patients who receive the full course of TMS treatment enjoy significant results.
 Many report substantial relief of their symptoms or that they are now symptom-free.